The Vertical Logic of Hamiltonian Methods (Part 1): Third Example: Dirac's Equation

 However, there are always different perspectives possible, as described by Swann~\cite{Swann}: \begin{quotation} In any presentation of a branch of modern physics, two courses are open.
 The first is the historical.
 This has the disadvantage that, usually, it does not represent a sequence of logical developments.
 The ways in which conclusions are reached are founded frequently upon considerations of special cases, and sometimes are based upon experiments whose representatives have completely evaporated in the more general fields in which the conclusions are subsequently used.
 The alternative method is to take the results which have been stumbled upon in the historical development, review the path by which they have been reached, remove from it as much as possible of the obsolete debris with which it is encumbered, and try to construct some more satisfactory path by which the results might have been reached even to the extent of possible modifications in the starting points. \end{quotation} or by Peter Ball in his recently published brilliant book\cite{Ball}: \begin{quotation} Yet most popular descriptions of quantum theory have been too wedded to its historical evolution.
 There is no reason to believe that the most important aspects of the theory are those that were discovered first, and plenty of reason to think that they are not. \end{quotation} Levy-Leblond summarized it even shorter\cite{LevyLeblond}: \begin{quotation} The chronological building of order of a physical theory, however, rarely coincides with its logical structure. \end{quotation} Though this could be regarded as a platitude, the lesson apparently has not yet been understood.
 Why else should it be emphasized?

 Nothing in the usual presentation of the matter suggests, that the RDR can, with the help of the Clifford algebras, be obtained from classical Hamiltonian notions.
 But it is a math fact, that the Clifford algebraic structure $Cl(3,1)$ stems from the symmetry of classical phase space~\cite{qed_paper,osc_paper} and this suffices to derive the mathematical form of the Lorentz transformations.
-But then the core concepts of the physics of the 20th century, namely Lorentz covariance and wave mechanics, are barely more than applied Hamiltonian mechanics \footnote{We are aware of the fact that the mere form of equations does not provide an interpretation.
-We shall come back to this in part two.
+But then the core concepts of the physics of the 20th century, namely Lorentz covariance and wave mechanics, are barely more than applied Hamiltonian mechanics \footnote{We are aware of the fact that the mere form of equations does not automatically provide an interpretation.
+The method suggested by Loewdin's contentless deductive theory implies that possible interpretations (and hence applications) have to be found on the basis of the formal relations.
 See also the discussion in Ref.~\cite{fit_paper}.}.